Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Here’s a look at the states with the highest and lowest sales tax rates in 2023, according to an analysis from the Tax Foundation.
-Bear in mind that the sales tax you pay on purchases can be higher than the rates listed below if there are local taxes tacked on to the state tax.
+(Money also has a map showing sales tax rates in every state.)
+Bear in mind that the sales tax you ultimately pay on purchases can be higher than the state-level rates listed below if there are local taxes tacked on.

 States with the highest sales tax